Indonesia president urged to delay regional polls over contagion threat

 Those infected include government and election commission officials and three cabinet ministers.

-Indonesia’s biggest religious groups, the Nadhlatul Ulama and the Muhammadiyah, also urged authorities to postpone the vote due to rising cases.
+Indonesia’s biggest religious groups, the Nahdlatul Ulama and the Muhammadiyah, also urged authorities to postpone the vote due to rising cases.

-A source at the election commission, or KPU, who asked not to be identified because he was not authorised to speak to media, told Reuters that senior commission officials were against a December ballot.
+A source familiar with the matter, who asked not to be identified because he was not authorised to speak to media, told Reuters that senior commission officials were against a December ballot.

 Asked to confirm that, a KPU spokesman said two other options to delay the elections to next year were suggested, but the government opted for December.